SrBeboIOET/pruebas/readmefront.md

 ```bash
 npm install vite --save-dev
 ```
-# Steps to start working on it
+# Steps to start working on this project

 ## Commands to start the project
 1. Clone the github repository using the next command: